griffithlab/pVACtools/docs/pvacvector/prerequisites.rst

 There are two options for the input file when running the pVACvector tool:

 - A fasta file.
-This file contains protein sequences of candidate neoeptiopes to use for vector design.
+This file contains protein sequences of candidate neoepitopes to use for vector design.
 - A :ref:`pvacseq` output TSV.
 This file has been filtered to include only the neoepitopes to use for vector design.
 If this file type is